 Throughout the month of August, I’m sharing a variety of peach recipes on the blog.
 Thanks so much to Bob’s Produce Ranch for providing the delicious peaches.
 Not only does Bob’s Produce stock the best Colorado peaches, but they also pride themselves in providing the freshest produce around.
 If you live in the Twin Cities, be sure to check out this local gem and see for yourself why this store is considered a year around indoor farmer’s market.

-- 4 ripe peaches, chopped
+- 4 ripe peaches, peeled and chopped

 - 1 clove garlic, finely chopped